logo

 The world of higher education is filled with unique traditions and culture, one of these being the practice of ‘rushing’.
 But you may wonder – What exactly is rushing in college?
 Rushing, or rush week as it’s often called, is a period during which fraternities and sororities at colleges and universities seek to recruit new members.
 It’s like an extended meet-and-greet session that allows potential recruits (rushes) to learn more about Greek life on campus by visiting different houses.

 Let’s take a deeper dive into how this whole process unfolds.
 During rush week, fraternities or sororities host several events ranging from formal dinners to fun social activities.
-Potential pledges have an opportunity not only to mingle but also experience the atmosphere each organization provides before making any commitments.
+Potential pledges have an opportunity not only to mingle but also to experience the atmosphere each organization provides before making any commitments.

 • Mingle: This refers to engaging in casual conversation with current fraternity or sorority members.